Elon Musk Is Now a Trillionaire.

 Expert Insights & Research

 Billionaire wealth is primarily equity-based capital appreciation, not salary.
-Elon Musk's Tesla salary was $1/year for most of his tenure; his wealth derives from stock options and share appreciation.
+Elon Musk's Tesla salary was $0/year for most of his tenure; his wealth derives from stock options, share appreciation, and now the SpaceX IPO that made him the world's first trillionaire in June 2026.

 The top 0.1% share of US wealth increased from ~7% (1978) to ~20% (2022), driven by rising asset prices and tax structures favoring capital gains over earned income.